-It should be no surprise then that sometimes it can be too overwhelming for visitors to the city to figure out what attractions to prioritise.
-As such, this 3 day Kuala Lumpur itinerary focuses on the main historically and culturally significant landmarks and natural wonders of the city.
+It should be no surprise then that sometimes it can be too overwhelming for visitors to the city to figure out what attractions to prioritize.
+As such, this 3 day Kuala Lumpur itinerary focuses on the main historically and culturally significant Asian landmarks and natural wonders of the city.

 KL is a city where you can spend all day shopping at the largest shopping malls in the world, eat exotic food, visit exciting museums, and explore busy streets and natural landmarks.